 7. Navratri

-Now here's a thing, Navratri is one festival that carries huge significance in the life of every Hindu and is celebrated with full energy and in multiple ways in India.
-One of the upcoming festivals in India, indulging in the festivities of Navratri has to be one of the top things to do in India today.
+Now here's a thing, Navratri is one of the major festivals in India that carries huge significance in the life of every Hindu and is celebrated with full energy and in multiple ways.
+Indulging in the festivities of Navratri is one of the top things to do in India for every traveler.
 In fact, it is amongst those famous festivals of India when people perform certain practices like fasting for a period of nine days.

 Suggested Read: Places to Visit in Uttarakhand: Discover the Spectacular Treasures of India